actions/actions-runner-controller/adrs/yyyy-mm-dd-TEMPLATE.md

 ## Context

-*What is the issue or background knowledge necessary for future readers to understand why this ADR was written?*
+_What is the issue or background knowledge necessary for future readers to understand why this ADR was written?_

 ## Decision

-**What** is the change being proposed? / **How** will it be implemented?*
+_**What** is the change being proposed? **How** will it be implemented?_

 ## Consequences

-*What becomes easier or more difficult to do because of this change?*
+_What becomes easier or more difficult to do because of this change?_